-As to the remaining factors, the Petitioning States have significant protectable interests in the continuing validity of the Rule and that interest was no longer being represented at all.
-The Rule itself estimates that it would save all of the states cumulatively \$1.01 billion annually, and the Petitioning States here would save a share of that amount.
-Supra at 14.
+As to the remaining factors, the Petitioning States have significant protectable interests in the continuing validity of the Rule and that interest is no longer being represented at all.
+As already discussed, see supra at 14, the Rule itself estimates that it would save all of the states cumulatively \$1.01 billion annually, and the Petitioning States here would save a share of that amount.
 The States also have an important procedural right to comment on any new rulemaking under the APA.
-The dismissal of pending appeals, and the subsequent vacatur-by-surrender, obviously impeded the Petitioning States' ability to protect their interests.
+The dismissal of pending appeals, and the subsequent vacatur-bysurrender, has obviously impeded the Petitioning States' ability to protect their interests.

-At a minimum, the Ninth Circuit should have granted permissive intervention.
+Additionally, appellate courts have looked to Rule 24(b)'s standard when considering permissive intervention, and the Petitioning States also satisfy that standard.
 Under Rule 24(b)(1)(B), federal courts may permit intervention by litigants who have "a claim or defense that shares with the main action a common question of law or fact."
-That standard was easily satisfied here as Petitioners sought to advance common legal arguments in defense of the Rule.
+That standard is easily satisfied here as Petitioners seek to advance common legal arguments in defense of the Rule.
+And a favorable exercise of discretion is amply warranted here for all of the reasons discussed above.